capablemonkey/dwolla-devportal/app/resources/transfer-workflow.md

 - **No Account/Unable to Locate Account:** The recipient of a transfer has closed their bank account or has incorrectly entered their bank account/routing number when attaching their funding source to their account.
 - **Customer Advises Not Authorized:** The owner of a bank account has told their bank that this transfer was unauthorized.

-When a bank transfer fails from a verified account (e.g. [Traditional CIP Verified](/resources/account-types.html) or [White Label Verified Customer](/resources/account-types.html) to a recipient, funds will return to the sending account’s Dwolla balance.
+When a bank transfer fails from a verified account (e.g. [Traditional CIP Verified](/resources/account-types.html) or [White Label Verified Customer](/resources/account-types.html) to a recipient), funds will return to the sending account’s Dwolla balance.
 For other transfer scenarios, funds will return to the source bank account.